-in this video we gonna learn the most commonly used English Phrases that will make your English sound more like a native, so it’s a good idea to master some of these phrases and expressions.
-Here are 50 most common English phrases that we use every single day, with this video you will enhance your English vocabulary and fluency.
+In this article you will learn the most commonly used English Phrases that will make your English sound more like a native, so it’s a good idea to master some of these phrases and expressions.
+Here are 50 most common English phrases that we use every single day, with them you will enhance your English vocabulary and fluency.

 Here are the expressions:

 This is an informal phrase often used to ask someone how they have been doing or how things in their life have been going.
 It is often used when someone hasn’t seen you in a while.
 Often used with friends, family, or a neighbor.

 This phrase is used to ask someone what has been happening since you last met with them.
 It is often used as a conversation starter or a greeting.
 This phrase is often used in informal conversations.
 “So Hey, What’s new?”

 Though grammatically incorrect, we do use it a lot.
 When you have missed a friend or a close family member, you can ask them this question.
 It sets the stage for more discussion and updates on what has been going on in someone’s life.
 You should only say this to friends, family members, and close co-workers.